Home / School Partnership

 Please make sure that the school has your current address, telephone number (home, work and where appropriate, mobile) and e-mail details.

-It is vital that the school has a telephone number to use in emergencies.
+It is vital that the school has at least two telephone numbers to use in emergencies.
 If you are going to be out for the day and we do not have a mobile number for you, please telephone the school office with an emergency number.

 With Senior Teachers